fuelsoft/out-gauge-cluster/README.md

 ### The tachometer and speedometer aren't set up properly and go off the top end/will never reach the top end.

 This is a problem both with the implementation of OutGauge in BeamNG.drive and with OutGauge itself.
 Among other issues, the game does not properly report vehicle IDs, so the program has no way of knowing what vehicle is being used.
-For it's part, OutGauge does not provide a way to express engine/vehicle details.
+For it's part, OutGauge also does not provide a way to express engine/vehicle details like maximum values.
 Because of this, the program can only know some things, like default details about fuel and temperatures.
-Anything else must be hard-coded, including max RPM and max speed.
+Anything else must be manually adjusted, including max RPM and max speed.

-These are located near the top of the file and are very easy to change:

-    [27] final int MAX_RPM = 5800;
-    [28] final int MAX_SPEED = 190; //in km/h
+Good news though!
+There's now an easy way to change these values without rebuilding the program every time!

+Upon launching the program, the values will be the same as previously.
+However, at the bottom of the display there are now sliders that can be used to adjust these values to match the specifics of your car.
+Engine RPM is 1:100 scale, so to set a maximum RPM of 7000, set the slider to 70.00.
+Speed is 1:1 and works the same way.
+Boost is disabled by default (by setting it to 0 the gauge will hide) but simply slide the slider to match your wastegate pressure and the gauge will scale.
+For fuel, set the value to match fuel *capacity* not fuel *volume*.

+All sliders are set to truncate values after the decimal.
+There does not seem to be a way to force values to be integers in ControlP5; if you know of such a thing, please let me know.

 The defaults are for the base model D15.

-*TODO: Add a configuration system.*

 ----------